DylanMeeus/springboot_jwt_blog/_posts/2015-11-30-build-an-api-in-rust-with-jwt-authentication-using-nickelrs.markdown

 This route accepts a JSON object from a **POST** request and checks it against the `UserLogin` struct, which requires a `username` and `password` to be provided.
 We're accepting all email addresses and using "secret" as our dummy password here, but you would of course want to check your users against a database with hashed passwords.

-If the password passes, a new **payload** is created, and the user's email address is added to it.
-The header itself is created and uses the **HS256** algorithm.
-Finally, the JWT is encoded with the header, secret key, and payload and is returned in the response.
+If the password passes, a new token is created with `Token::new()` and is signed with the **secret**.
+In this example, we're only putting the `sub` (subject) claim in the payload, but in a real app we would need other claims such as `iat` (issued at) and `exp` (expiry).
+The token is sent in the response so that it can be saved and used to access protected routes.

 ![rust api jwt POST request](https://cdn.auth0.com/blog/rust-api/rust-api-5.png)